-Chocolate cupcakes, the kind you dream about, are hard to find.
-Your quest can finally be over.
+Your quest for the best chocolate cupcake recipe can finally be over.
 You have found it.
-The be all, end all, of chocolate cupcakes.
 Never again will you need to search for a chocolate cupcake recipe, only to be sorely disappointed by the results.

 I would be doing you a disservice if I didn’t share some other frosting ideas to go along with this chocolate cupcake recipe.